 The major in Spanish consists of nine courses and a comprehensive examination or, with faculty approval, a senior thesis.
-The Spanish Comprehensive Exam consists of two parts: 1) a Standardized Proficiency Exam that assesses students' mastery of the four language skills (speaking, listening, reading, and writing) and 2) a multiple-choice test that assesses student?s understanding of the culture and history of the Hispanic world
+The Spanish Comprehensive Exam consists of two parts: 1) a Standardized Proficiency Exam that assesses students' mastery of the four language skills (speaking, listening, reading, and writing) and 2) a Cultural/Historical test that assesses students' knowledge of the Hispanic World

 Students who are exempt from the two-semester general education language requirement must complete eight courses above the 102 level plus the comprehensive exam or senior thesis.
 Exemption is determined by students' score on the WebCAPE Language Placement Test.

 The following are required for the major: